 - Very bad dizziness or passing out.

 - A health problem that may lead to very bad organ problems has rarely happened with this vaccine.
-Call the doctor right away if your child has very bad muscle pain or headache, feels very tired or weak, or has trouble breathing.
-Call the doctor right away if your child has signs of liver problems like dark urine, not hungry, stomach pain, light-colored stools, or yellow skin or eyes.
-Call the doctor right away if your child has any bruising or bleeding or signs of kidney problems like not able to pass urine or change in how much urine is passed.
+Sometimes, this has been deadly.
+Call your doctor right away if you have very bad muscle pain or headache, feel very tired or weak, or have trouble breathing.
+Call your doctor right away if you have signs of liver problems like dark urine, not hungry, stomach pain, light-colored stools, or yellow skin or eyes.
+Call your doctor right away if you have any bruising or bleeding or signs of kidney problems like not able to pass urine or change in how much urine is passed.

 - Muscle pain.